adaptris/interlok-docs-legacy/pages/ui/ui-widgets.md

 In order to use the stats and metrics widgets you need the correct config.
 You need a [message-metrics-interceptor](advanced-interceptors.html#message-metrics-interceptor) configured, which will gather the data that's being shown on this widget.

-> You need a `message-metrics-interceptors` configured at a workflow level which will gather the data that can be shown on this widget.
+{% include tip.html content="You need a `message-metrics-interceptors` configured at a workflow level which will gather the data that can be shown on this widget." %}

 ### Control Panel ###